Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Numerical tests of the neutrino scheme

 \subsection{Radiative sphere}

-This test imitates the typical geometry in astrophysical simulations (like a neutron star).
+This test imitates the typical geometry in astrophysical simulations (like an NS).
 We set the sphere of radius $R=1$ where emissivity and absorption opacities are equal $\eta = \kappa_{\rm A}$.
 This test is performed in 3D and in Cartesian coordinates $x,y,z \in (-2.5, 2.5)$ and with resolution of $100^3$.
 Fig.~\ref{fig:rad_sphere_test} shows the radiation energy density $E = n_{\mu} n_{\nu} R^{\mu}_{\nu}$ in steady state (circles) compared with the analytic solution (solid) for two different values of $\eta=\kappa_{\rm A}$.
 The analytic solution is obtained from integrating the distribution function (where $\mu = \cos\theta$)

 We find a good agreement with analytic solution.
 This demonstrates that our scheme performs pretty well in case of diverging beams (outside the sphere).